 What followed was an even wilder long shot.

 Ramón León had a vision: a series of numbers came to him.
 He and his friend, Guillermo, were talking of playing the lottery (Guillermo did, my dad was saving as much as he could for college), and a number came to my dad, all of a sudden.
 It’s not that far-fetched.
 Abuela Chepa, who had earned the esteemed title of Doña Chepa, was a curandera, one who healed with herbs and the laying on of hands, a bruja or witch whom villagers sought for advice, cures for their ailments, even to tell their futures.

 “Hey, Guillermo, I think I just thought of the number to play in the lottery!”
 Dad shouted to his friend.

-And then the lottery salesman had the number Dad saw in his head.
-So, for the first time in his life, my father was so sure that it was fate that he bought not only a single ticket, which sold for twenty cents, but the entire sheet of thirty tickets for $6.00.
+Then–amazingly–the lottery salesman strolled into town with a ticket that had the number Dad saw in his head.
+So, for the first time in his life, my father was so sure that a good fate would befall him that he bought not only a single ticket, which sold for twenty cents, but the entire sheet of thirty tickets for $6.00.
 It was all the money he had saved since he was a boy of seven, selling pastries for a penny a piece to the macheteros, the men who wielded their machetes in the sugar cane fields.
-It was an enormous amount of money at the time in 1944, when most people made a dollar a day working in the cane or coffee fields.
+It was an enormous amount of money at the time in 1944, when most people made less than a dollar a day working in the cane or coffee fields.

 And he won the jackpot: $18,000.

-My sisters and I grew up hearing this story, so to me, it’s part of my history, and it’s inspirational what he accomplished with the money.
+My sisters and I grew up hearing this story, so to me, it’s part of my history, and it’s inspirational what he accomplished with his fortune.

 He went to Michigan, barely knowing English, and completed college and dental school.
 After a long career, when he finally retired, many of his patients cried.